August 31, 2024

 As told to JANE CROWTHER

 I’ve arrived in Watkins Glen in upstate New York at dawn on a July weekend.
 It may look like a sleepy rural town but the main drag used to echo with the revs of car engines from 1948 to 1952, as sports cars raced through the streets on a 6.6 mile course.
 The danger of the sport and the risk to onlookers forced the building of a proper track, the Watkins Glen Grand Prix Course, which is where I’m heading today with Nicholas Hoult as he runs laps in a Ferrari 296 Challenge car as part of his training to ultimately parlay a passion to actually race.
-Though he’s busy with on-screen work – his latest, The Order, is premiering at this year’s Venice Film Festival – Nick is feeling the need for speed.
+Though he’s busy with on-screen work – his latest, The Order, is out in cinemas in December – Nick is feeling the need for speed.

 Actors have been drawn to racing for decades; from James Dean, Paul Newman and Steve McQueen to James Garner, Patrick Dempsey and Michael Fassbender.
 Nick recalls listening to Clint Eastwood talk about Newman as a racer.
 ‘He told me that he went to the track with Paul Newman one time, because he lived up in Northern California – he said that was fun, having a few beers with him.’
 However, it wasn’t Eastwood who inspired Nick to turn a childhood fascination into a serious vocation, nor his About a Boy producer, Eric Fellner, who gave the 12-year-old child actor his first ride in a 550 Maranello.
 This was also the film where we first met.
 ‘I’ve always been excited by racing – I grew up watching F1 with my dad,’ Nick recalls as we head to the track.
 ‘That was our tradition on a Sunday.
 You’d make your cheese and pickle sandwich, and then sit down and watch the F1.
 Then I got a couple of little chances to get on a track and try things out.
 I was working with Michael Fassbender on the X-Men movies, and he started to do the Ferrari challenge.
 I was excited to learn about it because whenever you think about racing, Ferrari is the brand that’s synonymous with it, in every form of racing.
 And the cars are just magic.
 So to get a chance to get out on a track in one of their race cars, and to then learn how to do it properly – I’m someone who likes to try new things, and challenge myself.’